ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 # Zebra Cached State Database Implementation

+## Current Implementation

+### Verification Modes
+[verification]: #verification

+Zebra's state has two verification modes:
+- block hash checkpoints, and
+- full verification.

+This means that verification uses two different codepaths, and they must produce the same results.

+By default, Zebra uses as many checkpoints as it can, because they are more secure against rollbacks (and some other kinds of chain attacks).
+Then it uses full verification for the last few thousand blocks.

+When Zebra gets more checkpoints in each new release, it checks the previously verified cached state against those checkpoints.
+This checks that the two codepaths produce the same results.

 ## Upgrading the State Database

 For most state upgrades, we want to modify the database format of the existing database.
 If we